alphagov/transformation-dashboard/_posts/2000-01-19-apply-registered-traveller.markdown

     Up to 1 million journeys into the UK will be faster and easier for eligible frequent travellers

-status: "beta"
+status: "public-beta"
-status-strapline: "In beta and on track.
+status-strapline: "In public beta.
 The team has built a minimum viable product for the case working system, which is undergoing accreditation.
 Though anyone can check their eligibility to use the service, sign-up is currently limited to users meeting certain criteria."

 videos: